CoNarrative/glujs-guide/guide.md

  * `>` One-way binding - update the view when the control changes, but not vice versa, making the control binding "read-only".
 Example: `value:'@>{displayText}'` will initially set the value to `displayText` and will track changes to that in the view model, but will never itself update the view model.

  * `?` Optional binding - do not raise an error if the matching view model property is not found.
-This is usally only used when working with view adapters (see later section) as ordinarily you want to know when you have a "bad binding'.
+This is usally only used when working with view adapters (extending gluJS) as ordinarily you want to know when you have a "bad binding'.
 Example: `value:'@?{displayText}'` will let the application continue smoothely even if there is no `displayText` on the view model.

 ###Binding properties